 - Domus’ Angel Family Program was showcased by the Advocate.
-Read more about this program and how people help to make the holiday season come alive for our families here.
+Read more about this program and how the generous people of the community help make the holiday season come alive for our families.

 - Our Mighty Mights program, the Girls Leadership Program, and the officers who respectively run and supervise them were recognized by Connecticut U.S. Attorney Deirdre Daly.
 The Advocate article and pictures can be seen here.